 As this goes both ways, they tend to reward you if you keep everything aligned with delivering better user experience — from copy to coding to the overall look and feel of your website.

-“User Experience!”
 That is the mantra every website owner should hold on to in 2021 and beyond.
-And the Core Web Vitals Google has recently introduced are going to be a big part of that experience.
+And Core Web Vitals, if you realize, are going to be a big part of that experience.

 Without further ado, let’s jump in and demystify what this new set of metrics is all about.